-Finding a doctor
+How to find a doctor

-Be it a wart or a more serious health concern, your doctor will always be your first port of call, so make sure you're registered.
+Be it a wart or a more serious health concern, your doctor will always be your first port of call, so make sure you’re registered.
+Read our guide to how to find a doctor, get an appointment, get medication and how to change doctors’ surgery.

 You’ll be given a practice leaflet telling you when the surgery is open, how to make an appointment, which health professionals are based at the surgery and the other services and clinics they operate.
 These can include: minor surgery, physiotherapy, counselling and clinics – such as mother and baby, family planning, drug addiction or stop smoking – and specialist equipment for people with disabilities.

-Problems registering
+Problems registering with a doctor

-You have the right to be registered with the GP surgery of your choice as long as you live within its catchment area and it hasn’t closed its patient list – you can be refused as a new patient on these grounds, so check with the receptionist first.
+You have the right to be registered with the GP practice of your choice as long as you live within its catchment area and it hasn’t closed its patient list – you can be refused as a new patient on these grounds, so check with the receptionist first.

 However, don’t fret if you’re ill and haven’t managed to register with a practice; GPs are required to provide emergency treatment even if you’re not registered with them.
 If you’re staying in an area for less than three months you can approach any local GP and ask to be seen as a temporary resident.
 This also applies to students who go home during the holidays if they’re registered at a surgery near uni.

-Getting an appointment
+Getting an appointment with a GP

 The time it takes to get an appointment varies significantly from practice to practice.
 As a general guide, for non-urgent cases you can expect to see a doctor within two working days, but emergency cases can be seen on the same day if you call first thing in the morning.
+Unfortunately some wait times are a bit longer at the moment due to the backlogs created by the coronavirus pandemic.
+Make sure you let them know if it’s an emergency that really can’t wait and don’t put off going if it’s something you’re concerned about.

 Also, thanks to patient demand, many practices now offer extended hours on certain days, and some even open over the weekend.
 However, home visits are generally reserved for housebound patients, unless your condition is life threatening or requires urgent medical attention.